noelbundick/website/content/posts/Service-Fabric-Cluster-Quickstart/index.md

 Now it's time to access Service Fabric Explorer running on your cluster.
 Get your cluster management endpoint either from the Azure Portal, or from the `ManagementEndpoint` property in the cmdlet output, and visit it in a browser.

-{% asset_img sfexplorer-certwarning.png "Certificate warning - my computer doesn't trust self-signed certs" %}
+{{% img "sfexplorer-certwarning.png" "Certificate warning - my computer doesn't trust self-signed certs" %}}

 Uh oh!
 Don't worry, this is expected.
 Since you didn't specify a cert for the cluster, Key Vault generated a self-signed one for you.
 Accept the warnings and proceed.
 When prompted for a cert, select the one with your cluster's name

-{% asset_img sfexplorer-index.png "Service Fabric Explorer" %}
+{{% img "sfexplorer-index.png" "Service Fabric Explorer" %}}

 Great success!
 Expanding Nodes and System, you can see your five nodes and the various built-in services that Service Fabric uses to keep everything up and running.
 At this point, you're ready to use Visual Studio, PowerShell, or the tool of your choice to deploy and manage applications on your secure cluster.